-rt Calgary, the town of Calgary became ficial in the fall of 1884, with its own vernment, industry (agricultural), wspaper (the Herald) and a spattering nds and manic climes of the bald airie.
+rt Calgary, the town of Calgary became ficial in the fall of 1884, with its own vernment, industry (agricultural), wspaper (the Herald) and a spattering timber homes exposed to the relentless nds and manic climes of the bald airie.
 It was a harsh environment, but e 500 or so residents were optimistic ey could transform it into home.